 The most common problem seems to be gluten issues.

-To be honest – I always kind of thought the gluten thing was a bit of a fad died and had my doubts about its validity.
+To be honest – I always kind of thought the gluten thing was a bit of a fad diet and had my doubts about its validity.
 I used to smirk inside when I’d hear people say they were doing the gluten free thing.
 I’m ashamed to admit, I thought most of them were doing it for weight loss or attention.

 I’ve got a friend with celiac disease who will be throwing up within 1-2 hours of getting even a small portion of gluten in her body.
 Even cross contamination of utensils will lead to her being “glutenned.”